 I have a degree in Electrical Engineering from the University of Minnesota and work as a development/project engineer in the design of embedded systems — the process of adding microcomputer ‘smarts’ to just about any gizmo imaginable.
 I have lived in my home in the HPDL neighborhood for more than 30 years where my wife Fran and I have raised three kids.

 About eight years ago, I started doing volunteer monitoring of Lake Nokomis and Diamond Lake for the Minnesota Pollution Control Agency in the Citizen Lake Monitoring Program (CLMP).
 This monitoring consists of canoeing out to the deepest part of each lake and using a Secchi disk to determine water clarity.
 In the time that I have been doing this, I’ve grown familiar with the beauty and natural richness of Diamond Lake.
 My hope is that my grandkids can share my appreciation of this small refuge in the city.

 I marvel daily at the diverse nature of wildlife supported by this little urban lake.

 I joined Friends of Diamond Lake to work toward improving the health of the lake’s ecosystems and preserving habitat for the lake’s diverse populations.
 I believe our local efforts matter greatly and that as concerned citizens we can collaboratively work to preserve and improve Diamond Lake and its watershed, making it a showcase for Minneapolis.

 I have lived in the Diamond Lake area since 1999.
 I enjoy organic gardening, photography, and being outdoors with my dogs and my partner.
-I graduated from the University of Minnesota in journalism and photography and studied graphic design while working in Marketing Communications at Iowa State University.
+I am a web designer, graphic designer, and marketing consultant with degrees in photo-journalism and design.
 In 2002, following 11 years as publications director at Carleton College, I founded Johnson Creative, a design and marketing communications firm.